dmrokan/gsl4godot_gsl/doc/nls.rst

 of the residuals in the velocity direction, :math:`D_v^2 f_i = \sum_{\alpha\beta} v_{\alpha} v_{\beta} \partial_{\alpha} \partial_{\beta} f_i`,
 where :math:`v` is provided by the solver.
-To compute this, it is helpful to make a table of all second derivatives of the residuals with respect to each combination of model parameters.
+To compute this, it is helpful to make a table of all second derivatives of the residuals :math:`f_i` with respect to each combination of model parameters.
 This table is

 .. only:: not texinfo